pattynextdoor/lfg-bot/README.md

 Once the bot is running and invited to your server:

-1. Use `/fight` command
+1. Type `/fight` in any channel
 2. Enter a room code (required)
-3. Select at least 1 participant (up to 5)
+3. Select at least 1 participant (required)
+4. Optionally select up to 4 more participants
-4. The bot will create a thread in the configured channel with all details
+5. The bot will create a thread with:
+   - Rich embed showing room code and participants
+   - Automatic mentions for all participants
+   - Thread auto-archives after 24 hours of inactivity

 ## Creating a Discord Bot